 Throughout the procedure, you will not have the prostate or part of the prostate removed.
 No prostate tissue will be taken out.

-Since TUIP is a surgical procedure, it won’t be offered to a patient with other alternatives.
+Since TUIP is a surgical procedure, in most cases it won’t be offered to a patient with other alternatives.
 If your symptoms are easily managed by medical treatment, you won’t likely require TUIP.
 If you have a slightly enlarged prostate but no symptoms, you definitely don’t need TUIP.
 Two main conditions should be met: patients should have urinary symptoms and only a slightly enlarged prostate.

 Transurethral incision of the prostate is also performed in men with a high risk of complications.
 For example, in older men who can’t receive general anesthesia or with an increased risk of bleeding.
 Males with serious health problems may also receive TUIP as an alternative (1).